Select therapeutic use:

 <40kg: not established.
 Take on empty stomach. ≥40kg: 1 tab once daily (preferably at bedtime).
 Concomitant rifampin (≥50kg): give additional 200mg/day of efavirenz.

-Not for treating chronic HBV infection; test for HBV before starting therapy and closely monitor patients co-infected with HBV and HIV for several months after stopping treatment (discontinuing therapy may exacerbate HBV infection); if appropriate, initiate anti-hepatitis B therapy may be warranted.
-Underlying hepatitis B or C, marked LFT elevations, or use of hepatotoxic drugs; monitor for hepatotoxicity.
-Consider monitoring LFTs in those without pre-existing hepatic dysfunction or other risks.
-Suspend therapy if lactic acidosis or hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
-Monitor CrCl (in all patients), serum phosphorus, urine glucose and urine protein prior to initiation and periodically during therapy in patients at risk for renal impairment.
+Test for HBV before starting antiretroviral therapy.
+Discontinuation of emtricitabine and/or tenofovir disoproxil may be associated with severe acute exacerbations of hepatitis B. Closely monitor patients co-infected with HBV and HIV for several months after stopping treatment; if appropriate, anti-HBV therapy may be warranted (esp. in those with advanced liver disease or cirrhosis).
+Underlying hepatic disease (including coinfection with hepatitis B or C).
+Monitor LFTs prior to and during therapy; consider discontinuing if serum transaminases elevated to >5XULN or, discontinue if accompanied by hepatitis or hepatic decompensation.
+Suspend therapy if lactic acidosis or pronounced hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
+Monitor CrCl, serum creatinine, urine glucose, urine protein in all patients, and serum phosphorus (in chronic kidney disease) prior to and during therapy.
+Discontinue if significant renal dysfunction or Fanconi syndrome occurs.
 Promptly evaluate if serious psychiatric symptoms occur.
 History of seizures.
 History of pathologic fracture or risk factors of osteoporosis or bone loss: consider monitoring bone mineral density (BMD); calcium/vitamin D supplement may be beneficial.
 Moderate or severe hepatic or renal impairment (CrCl<50mL/min): not recommended.
-Pregnancy (Cat.D); avoid.
-Obtain negative pregnancy test before initiation.
+Embryo-fetal toxicity.
+Potential risk of neural tube defects: perform pregnancy testing prior to initiation.
 Females of reproductive potential should use effective contraception (barrier and hormonal) during and for 12 weeks after discontinuing treatment.
-Nursing mothers: not recommended.
+Pregnancy (1st trimester), nursing mothers: not recommended.

 Non-nucleoside reverse transcriptase inhibitor + reverse transcriptase inhibitors (nucleoside + nucleotide analogue).